argythana/r4m_public_demo/docs/data_info.md

 2) With the trend.

 ## Topics:
-1) Aggregated Activities of Run4more users, by day of the year (Date).
+1) Aggregated Activities of Run4more users, grouped by day of the year (Date).
 Features:
 * Date
 * Distance
 * Duration
 * Activity type

-From the above data, we can derive various features:
+From the above data, we derive various features:
 * Speed
 * Pace
 * Calories